quantifiedcode/python-anti-patterns/docs/readability/do_not_compare_types_use_isinstance.rst

     r = Rectangle(3, 4)

-    if type(r) is not types.ListType:
+    if type(r) is not types.ListType:  # bad
         print "object r is a list"

-Note that the following situation will not raise the error.
+Note that the following situation will not raise the error, although it should.

 .. code:: python